-Our networked media room is located in the library complex, while all classrooms have access to the Internet through the school's Wi-Fi network.
-All children are taught computer skills from Kindergarten in accordance with NSW Education Standards Authority (NESA) syllabuses.
+All classrooms have access to the Internet through the school's Wi-Fi network.
+All children are taught computer skills from kindergarten in accordance with NSW Education Standards Authority (NESA) syllabuses.
 Children are required to bring in their own headphones.
+Students sign an Internet User Agreement before accessing the school network,

-All classrooms have either a Smartboard (Interactive Whiteboard) or Smart TV.
-The library also has a Smart TV and video conferencing capabilities.
+All classrooms have a Smart TV.
+The library also has a Smart TV, green room and video conferencing capabilities.
 In years 5 & 6, students are involved in a Bring Your Own Device (BYOD) program where they are required to purchase their own device for use in the classroom.